 A disabled child has equal access for admission.
 Reasonable adjustments are made if the need arises.
 We would always seek to do our utmost to provide for a child with a disability.

 The audit is a list that is kept in school of children who may require support from various people.
 There are currently two categories of support.
-Children who require further support from outside agencies are identified as In School Support and children whose needs are very complex may have a Education Health Care Plan.
-The list is always reviewed at the end of Term One and is regularly re-examined, usually termly, by class teachers and the SENCo.
-Updates can be made at anytime throughout the year.
+Children who require further support from outside agencies are identified as SEN Support and children whose needs are very complex may have an Education Health Care Plan.
+The list is always reviewed at the end of Term One and is regularly re-examined, usually termly, by class teachers and the SENDCo.
+Updates can be made at any time throughout the year.

-Termly progress meetings are held by teachers, teaching assistants, the SENCo and Inclusion Manager.
-Children’s progress is reviewed and in some cases it may be necessary to set specialist targets, these may be recorded on the school provision map or occasionally on an individual education plan.
+Termly review meetings are held by teachers, teaching assistants and the SENDCo.
+Children’s progress is reviewed and, in some cases, it may be necessary to set specialist targets, these may be recorded on the school provision map or occasionally on a personalised education plan.